GraphFM: Graph Factorization Machines for Feature Interaction Modeling

-Recently, some works try to utilize attention mechanism to model feature interactions in an interpretable way.
-HoAFM~\cite{tao2019hoafm} updates feature's representation by attentively aggregating the representations of co-occurred features.
-AutoInt~\cite{song2019autoint} first tried to use multi-head self-attention mechanism to model explicitly model the feature interactions.
-InterHAt~\cite{li2020interpretable} also devise an attentional aggregation strategy with residual connection to learn feature representation and model feature interactions.
-However, although these methods utilize attention mechanism to account for the weight of each pair of feature interactions (low or high), aggregating these interactions altogether will still introduce noise and degrade prediction accuracy.

-To solve these issues, some recent works try to identify the beneficial feature interactions automatically.
-AutoFIS~\cite{liu2020autofis} introduces a two-stage algorithm to search and model beneficial feature interactions via gate operation.
-However, there is a loss of information between the stages.
-Moreover, the modeling process is still uninterpretable.
-Another work SIGN~\cite{su2020detecting} utilize a matrix factorization (MF) based model to detect the beneficial feature interaction and a simple linear aggregation strategy to update feature representation and model their interactions, which may not be expressive enough.
+More recently, several studies have attempted to use attention mechanisms to model feature interactions in a more interpretable way.
+HoAFM~\cite{tao2019hoafm} updates feature representations by attentively aggregating the representations of co-occurring features, while AutoInt~\cite{song2019autoint} uses a multi-head self-attention mechanism to explicitly model feature interactions.
+InterHAt~\cite{li2020interpretable} is another model that uses an attentional aggregation strategy with residual connections to learn feature representations and model feature interactions.
+However, even with the use of attention mechanisms to account for the weight of each pair of feature interactions, aggregating all interactions together can still introduce noise and degrade the prediction accuracy.
+To address these issues, some recent studies have attempted to identify beneficial feature interactions automatically.
+AutoFIS~\cite{liu2020autofis} is a two-stage algorithm that uses a gate operation to search and model beneficial feature interactions, but there is a loss of information between the stages, and the modelling process is not interpretable.
+AFN~\cite{cheng2020adaptive} used a logarithmic neural network to adaptively learn high-order feature interactions, and the SIGN~\cite{su2020detecting} utilized mutual information to detect beneficial feature interactions and a linear aggregation strategy to model them.
+However, these approaches may not be expressive or interpretable enough.